 After a traffic accident in Delaware, if you've been injured and/or incurred significant vehicle damage, you might want to consider your options for holding the at-fault driver financially responsible for your losses.
-In this article, we'll discuss a few Delaware laws that could have a big impact on your case.
+In this article, we'll discuss a few state laws that could have a big impact on your case, including

 A "statute of limitations" is a state law that puts a strictly-enforced time limit on a potential plaintiff's right to bring a lawsuit.
 These deadlines vary based on the kind of harm you suffered and/or the kind of case you want to file.